Hung Hom station: Cross-border services

 Platforms 5 and 6 were used by China Railway for cross-border trains to (Beijing–Kowloon line), (Shanghai–Kowloon line), and Foshan (Guangzhou–Kowloon line).
 Cross-border services were first suspended during the COVID-19 pandemic, then permanently discontinued in June 2024 due to the demand for cross-border travel having been met by high speed trains terminating at West Kowloon station.

 Since April 2024, the cross-border platforms have been being used for the “Station Rail Voyage” exhibition.
-On 17 January 2025, MTR announced that the restricted crossing zone at Hung Hom Station for intercity through trains would be rescinded from that day onwards.
+On 17 January 2025, MTR announced that the restricted crossing zone at Hung Hom Station for intercity through trains would be rescinded (to cancel) from that day onwards.